Edward Hammond Clarke

-Edward Hammond Clarke (February 2, 1820 – November 30, 1877) was a Harvard Medical School professor (1855-1872) and physician.
+Edward Hammond Clarke (February 2, 1820 – November 30, 1877) was a Harvard Medical School professor (1855-1872) and medical doctor.
 He caused controversy in 1873 following the publication of his book Sex in Education; or, a Fair Chance for Girls, in which he argued that women were inherently less physically and intellectually capable than men.
 He claimed that a woman's health would deteriorate as a result of higher education, and moreover that the education of women would come at the expense of their reproductive health.
 He was not alone in holding such antifeminist views at a time when women were asserting their right to higher education.
 His claims were notably rebutted by physician Mary Putnam Jacobi in 1876.

 Biography

 Early life and education

 Born in Norton, Massachusetts, he was the fourth and youngest child of Reverend Pitt Clarke and Mary Jones Clarke.
 His father graduated from Harvard College and was a Minister of the First Congregational Society in Norton for forty-two years.
 His mother was known for writing many poems.
 His family home was listed on the National Register of Historic Places on July 13, 1976.
 Clarke's uncle was Major Jacob Clarke, a building contractor who built the Allin Congregational Church.

 Clarke went to Harvard College for his undergraduate studies.
 During his junior year, he suffered a haemorrhage in the lungs and became so ill that he could not attend Commencement and was unable to obtain honours for his studies, despite being first in his class.
 He concluded his undergraduate studies in 1841.
 After Harvard, he decided to pursue a medical career and enrolled in the University of Pennsylvania Medical School.
 He received his M.D. in 1846 and subsequently spent time travelling in Europe, where he studied otology.